-They generally considered plain Janes when compared to their more colourful cousins, but that isn’t always the case.
+Moths are generally considered plain-Janes when compared to their more colourful cousins – but that isn’t always the case.

 Avid experts and collectors see the beauty in moths.
-Because of this, sometimes they capture, kill and pin moths to keep their everlasting bodies on show, though I’m certainly not suggesting you do this with your child!
+Because of this, sometimes they capture, kill and pin moths to keep their everlasting bodies on show – though I’m certainly not suggesting you do this with your child!
 There are many other ways to appreciate the beauty of moths with your kids.
 Start with these activities:

 Moth Activities for Kids

 There are plenty of ways to observe moths up-close without harming them in any way.
 Some include:

 It is well known that moths are attracted to light.

 A portable spotlight or a torch will allow you to study moths even more closely.
 Hanging a white sheet up with the light shining on it can sometimes make the light more inviting.

 Many moth hunters have their own concoctions of sugary goodness to attract moths and it’s super easy to make one of your own.

 There are a number of different recipes that can be found online.

 A different sugaring method is to soak lengths of rope or chord in a cheap red wine and drape them around foliage in your backyard.